 We tried both dishes in a restaurant called Sigi Ikthios in Naoussa.
 By the way, you can easily make the Traditional Greek Salad at home!

 5. Grilled octopus – This was one of the Greek dishes I was so looking forward to trying in Greece.
-Fresh octopus is dried out on the sun to make it tender and then grilled.
+Fresh octopus is dried out in the sun to make it tender and then grilled.

 Tip: Before you order, ask what they serve it with.
-Many restaurants serve just a plain grilled leg on a plate with a lemon wedge on a side.
-Try finding a restaurant in Paros that serves grilled octopus with a side of fresh salad or fava (a Greek dip/puree made with yellow split pea) for the best food experience.
+Many restaurants serve just a plain grilled leg on a plate with a lemon wedge on the side.
+Try finding a restaurant in Paros that serves grilled octopus with a side of fresh salad or fava (a Greek dip/puree made with a yellow split pea) for the best food experience.
 Check out Taverna Mira in Parikia.

-6. Steamed mussels – OK, yes, this might not be your typical Greek food, but it is a must try when in Paros.
+6. Steamed mussels – OK, yes, this might not be your typical Greek food, but it is a must-try when in Paros.
 Taverna Mira in Parikia is the place to try them!
 Cooked with white wine and herbs, they were without a doubt the best tasting mussels I’ve had.
 Plus, the portion was enormous.

 Tip: Fresh bread dipped in olive oil and a glass of white wine go so well with this dish!

 Now, these are not the only must-try Greek foods.
-There is also the famous moussaka, dolmades, keftedes, tzatziki and much more and I recommend you give some of those a go if you haven’t yet.
+There is also the famous moussaka, dolmades, keftedes, tzatziki, and much more and I recommend you give some of those a go if you haven’t yet.

 The reason I have not included them on my list is because I have not tasted them when in Paros so I can’t recommend you a restaurant.